 This command creates a RHEL 5.4 image with an eth1 interface, qeth network driver, and uses the compute profile.
-The interface used must match the xCAT MN interface that is managed by DHCP.
+The interface used must match the xCAT MN interface that DHCP listens on.
 The genimage command creates an image under /install/netboot/rhel5.4/s390x/compute/rootimg.
 It also creates a ramdisk and kernel that is used to boot the statelite node.

-11. Modify the statelite image by creating symbolic links will all the files listed under the litetree table
+12. Modify the statelite image by creating symbolic links will all the files listed under the litetree table